Multi-task neural networks by learned contextual inputs: Universal task approximation

-Considering Equation \ref{eq:context-as-mixed-intercept} alone, the task adaptation mechanism may seem limited.
-We study a simple example to gain insight into how changing the biases affects the network response.
-The example is adapted from \citet{Telgarsky2016}.
-A network with three layers is constructed to linearly interpolate the points $(x, y) = (0, 0), (0.5, 1), (1, 0), (1.5, 1), (2, 0)$, given task parameters equal to zero.
-We refer to this as the base shape.
-It is illustrated as the bold dark line in Figure \ref{fig:pyramid}.
-A detailed description of the network weights is given in Appendix \ref{app:example-network}.

-We now explore the effect of different values for the task parameter component $L$ from Equation \ref{eq:context-as-mixed-intercept}.
-Starting with the simple case where $L = A$, which yields a translation of the base shape.
-This can be seen by manipulating Equation \ref{eq:nn-res-first-linear}, $z_{ij}^{(2)} = A x_{ij} + A \beta_j + b_1 = A \left( x_{ij} + \beta_j \right) + b_1$, which is the expression for translation $y_{ij} = f(x_{ij} + \beta_j)$.
-This is illustrated in the top part of Figure \ref{fig:pyramid}.
-A different transform is obtained by setting $L = b_1$.
-For this particular network, it yields dilation by a factor $1+\beta$.
-This changes the base shape of the output to a dilated shape according to $(x, y) \mapsto ((1+\beta)x, (1+\beta)y)$.
-This is illustrated in the bottom part of Figure \ref{fig:pyramid}.
-The derivation of this result is given in Appendix \ref{app:dilation}.

-These simple examples illustrate how the contextual inputs can produce different transformations by changing the first layer weights.
-While looking limiting at first glance, the ability to influence the first layer bias creates changes that propagate through the entire network, enabling powerful nonlinear transformations.

-\subsection{Universal task approximation}
+\section{Universal task approximation}

-The previous section illustrates how a combination of contextual inputs and deep neural networks can produce complex task adaptations.
-Here we make this notion more precise by proving a multi-task equivalent to the universal approximation property.
-The main result is that any task adaption is achievable by learned-context neural networks regardless of how many task parameters are used, provided that the shared neural network is sufficiently wide and deep.
+Equation \ref{eq:context-as-mixed-intercept} illustrates how the task adaptation mechanism of learned context neural networks can be viewed as a task-specific bias in the first layer.
+In this section, we explore the capabilities of this deceptively simple task adaptation mechanism, and compare it to the properties of context-sensitive networks and last-layer neural networks.
+In particular, we prove that learned context neural networks possess a multi-task equivalent to the universal approximation property.
+Briefly summarized, the main result is that any task adaption is achievable by learned-context neural networks regardless of how many task parameters are used, provided that the shared neural network is sufficiently wide and deep.

-Universal approximation refers to the ability of neural network architectures to approximate a function with arbitrary precision, given a set of qualifiers on the function and the network \citep{cybenko89, Hornik1989}.
-Several variations of universal approximation properties have been shown for different neural network architectures, including ReLU-based feedforward networks \citep{Lu2017, kidger20a}.
-Here we explore how universal approximation properties carry over to the learned-context networks, and compare it to the properties of context-sensitive networks and last-layer MTL networks.
-We only consider traditional feedforward networks without the residual skip connections, as these do not change the results presented here.

 We adapt the definitions from \citep{kidger20a} and rely upon their main result for universal approximation.
 Our interest is to study the number of task parameters required, so the dimensions of the neural networks themselves are omitted. \begin{definition} Let $\mathcal{F}_{k, l}$ be the class of functions described by feedforward neural networks with input dimension $k$, output dimension $l$, an arbitrary number of hidden layers of arbitrary size, where the ReLU activation function is applied to all hidden units. \end{definition} \begin{definition} Let $C(K)$ be the space of continuous functions $f: K \to \mathbf{R}$, with domain $K \subseteq \mathbf{R}^{d_x}$, where $K$ is compact. \end{definition}